VoxelPrismatic/prizplayer/README.md

 # #] REASON
 As a Kubuntu user, I've been using KDE's Elisa for quite a while.
-Elisa is a slow music player that for some reaon plays the same track several times in a row in shuffle mode and cannot enter single track mode.
+Elisa is a slow music player that for some reason plays the same track several times in a row in shuffle mode and cannot enter single track mode.
 I decided to make my own music player with a terminal aesthetic because that looks neat.

 # #] NOTICE